 - Letters of Recommendation (from your teachers)

-After a holistic review of the application, the Honors College will invite a promising applicant to an interview on campus.
+After a holistic review of the application, the Honors College will invite a promising applicant to an interview on Zoom.
 This interview gives applicants a chance to learn more about the Honors College and offers them the opportunity to share their own intellectual achievements and passions.
 The interview is a key factor in the final admissions and scholarship decision.
-If you live outside of the region or there is an impediment to traveling to our Garden City campus for your interview, it can be conducted over the phone or via Skype.
+In the interest of fairness all interviews will take place virtually and none will be conducted on campus.

 After the interview, students will receive a letter notifying them of acceptance or rejection.